ismailucrn/Movie-Recommender/README.md

 # Movie-Recommender
-Movie Recommending system &amp; website made with streamlit and sckit-learn
+Movie Recommending system &amp; website made with streamlit and scikit-learn

 Movie recommender supported by ai (content base filtering) and website built with streamlit library.